masari-project/Masari-Marketing/Tutorials/GUI-Wallet/Masari _Engagement_GUI_Wallet.md

 It may take a while for you to synchronize with the network with this selection and your computer may slow.
 This is normal and you have no need to worry.
 Faster computers will generally not slow down as much.

-Congradulations!
+Congratulations!
 You have created a Masari wallet using the GUI!

 ### Using the Masari GUI Wallet